Mezzanine Debt – 6 Point Financing GuideFebruary 1, 2019

 - Debt Service Coverage Ratio: Most lenders require a DSCR of at least 1.20x.
 This requirement might limit the amount of mezzanine financing you can assume, since its interest rate is about double those of senior debt.

+It’s true that you have many choices when picking a provider of mezzanine debt in real estate.
+However, there is no reason to waste time comparing many different providers.
 When you need mezzanine capital, look no further than Assets America®.
-We provide mezzanine financing starting at $5 million, with virtually no upper limit.
-Our network of private lenders will be happy to evaluate you request for mezzanine capital.
+Our financing starts at $5 million, with virtually no upper limit.
+Our network of private lenders will be happy to evaluate your request for mezzanine capital.
 And they will likely provide one of the best deals available.
-Before you take on mezzanine debt, contact us for a no-obligation consultation.
+Before you take on mezzanine debt in real estate, contact us for a no-obligation consultation.